operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/crds-scope.md

 ## Overview

-The CustomResourceDefinition (CRD) scope can also be changed for cluster-scoped operators so that there is only a single instance (for a given name) of the CRD to manage across the cluster.
+The CustomResourceDefinition (CRD) scope can also be changed for cluster-scoped operators so that there is only a single instance (for a given name) of the Custom Resource (CR) to manage across the cluster.

 The CRD manifests are generated in `config/crd/bases`.
 For each CRD that needs to be cluster-scoped, its manifest should specify `spec.scope: Cluster`.